Wisdom Teeth Removal in Flint, MI

 Many dental professionals recommend having wisdom teeth removed early to prevent them from damaging your oral health.
 Wisdom teeth, or third molars, are the last teeth to develop.
 The average mouth can only hold 28 teeth, so it can be problematic when an additional four try to squeeze in.
 Wisdom teeth develop during the late teens or early twenties.
 The sooner they are taken out, the less of a chance they have to cause issues.
 A person usually develops four wisdom teeth, but some people develop more than four while others develop none at all.
 It's important to attend regular checkups with your dentist, who tracks the development of these third molars.

 When your general dentist spots wisdom teeth developing, they refer you to an oral surgeon to have them extracted.
 Oral and maxillofacial surgeons specialize in surgical procedures involving the mouth and face.
-Our experts at Greater Michigan Oral Surgeons & Dental Implant Center regularly perform this procedure in the safety and comfort of our five offices in Flint, Saginaw, Bay City, Owosso, and Oxford.
+Our experts at Greater Michigan Oral Surgeons & Dental Implant Center regularly perform this procedure in the safety and comfort of our six offices in Flint, Saginaw, Bay City, Owosso, Oxford, and Midland.

 Wisdom Teeth Consultation Appointment